GiorgioBart/D4D/README.md

 To obtain this result it was necessary to add some plugin to the default installation of Eclipse and find a way to use Eclipse itself (a GUI application) via Docker.

-All started from this Eclipse release: http://eclipse.c3sl.ufpr.br/technology/epp/downloads/release/neon/1a/eclipse-java-neon-1a-linux-gtk-x86_64.tar.gz
+All start from this Eclipse release: http://eclipse.c3sl.ufpr.br/technology/epp/downloads/release/neon/1a/eclipse-java-neon-1a-linux-gtk-x86_64.tar.gz

 Then via equinox p2 were added the necessary Plugin (Ecore tools,GMF,EMF and the "Eclipse Reflective Ecore Model Diagram Editor"):
 "Installation and updates are managed in Eclipse using a provisioning platform called p2.
 Fundamentally, p2 is a technology for provisioning and managing Eclipse- and Equinox-based applications."